New to Whistler

 Upon first arriving in Whistler, there are a number of ways to find accommodation for the short term (i.e. for the winter or summer season).

-If you need something immediately, there are five hostels and lodges that can provide short-term accommodation.
+If you need something immediately, there are hostels and lodges that can provide short-term accommodation.
 See the Whistler Survival Guide for contact details.